Improved military rifle powder: Improvements

 Orders from countries fighting World War I required determining charges for different European military rifle cartridges, and production volume supported research for improvements.
 Improved military rifle propellants included a longitudinal perforation converting each grain to a tube with a progressive burning interior surface allowing a more consistent gas generation rate through the reaction period.
 Early propellants were identified by a two-digit number.
 As the number of experimental variations increased, each improved military rifle propellant was identified by a four-digit number.
-In addition to the canisters available from DuPont, the Director of Civilian Marksmanship (DCM) sold surplus improved military rifle propellants to members of the National Rifle Association.
+In addition to the canisters available from DuPont, the Director of Civilian Marksmanship (DCM) sold surplus improved military rifle propellants to members of the National Rifle Association of America.
 By 1936 improved DuPont process control produced batches conforming to published reloading data rather than requiring different charge specifications for each batch; and those propellants have remained in production.
 Non-conforming batches were used to load commercial and military cartridges following traditional testing procedures.